-Half of the people who were considered “normal weight” or “overweight” according to BMI were obese if you look at their actual body fat percentage (25% body fat for men and 35% for women).
+Half of the people who were considered “normal weight” or “overweight” according to BMI were found to be obese based on their actual body fat percentage (25% body fat for men and 35% for women).

-In other words, BMI actually paints a rosier color of people’s health than many want to believe.
+In other words, BMI actually paints a rosier picture of people’s health than many realize.

-Things became even more clear cut when predicting who was obese or not.
-In the same study, the researchers found that 95% of men and 99% of women who were obese according to the BMI chart were, in fact, actually obese according to their measured body fat percentage.
+The scientists found that 95% of men and 99% of women who were obese according to the BMI chart were, in fact, actually obese according to their measured body fat percentage.

 If you’re obese according to a BMI chart, you’re probably obese.

-Won’t these people be unfairly labeled and pressured to lose weight?
+Won’t these people be unfairly labeled as fat and pressured to lose weight?

 Are BMI Charts Accurate for Muscular People?